 The good news is that ACCA exams centres opened for the September 2020 sitting and exams went ahead as planned.
 If you are willing and able to sit an exam in December, we strongly recommend you take advantage of this opportunity to get back on track.

 Below, we address ACCA students’ most pressing concerns about sitting a paper to December 2020.
 If you are deciding how and when to progress with your ACCA qualification, please read on.

-1. What if ACCA exams are cancelled and I will have spent a lot of time studying for no reason?
+1. What if ACCA cancel the exams, will I have spent a lot of time studying for no reason?

 This is a common (and valid!) concern among ACCA students.
 However, we can reassure you that it is extremely unlikely that December 2020 exams will be postponed.

 Despite a small number of students experiencing technical issues during September exam week, the vast majority of students sat their exams as planned.
-Exam centres put full social distancing and safety protocols in place and most exams were completed with no issues reported.
+Exam centres put full social distancing and safety protocols in place, therefore meaning they could run most with no issues.
 Therefore, we expect the same from the December exam sitting.
 Furthermore, the ACCA are ensuring that there is a strong ‘final backup’ via remote invigilation, so we have every reason to believe that December 2020 exams will go ahead as planned.

 2. It has been a while since I last studied and I’m worried I’ve lost my assumed knowledge

 For those who haven’t studied since March or before, it can feel like you have a long road ahead of you to get back on track with your studies.
 However, as long as you find a supportive training provider with high quality materials, you should find that the lost knowledge comes flooding back as soon as you start studying.
 You may even enjoy opening your books again!